 At \$6,913,900, the Highway Program is 9% of the budget.
 The Highway Project Management and Monitoring budget decreased \$5.5 million due to the partial completion of the consultant work on the U.S. 101 for preliminary engineering and environmental report documents.
-The Motorist Aid budget increased by \$1.1 million due to the second cycle of tje Incident Responder Grant in the current fiscal year.
+The Motorist Aid budget increased by \$1.1 million due to the one-time Incident Responder Grant in the current.
 Administrative support staff costs were allocated to all budget tasks via the indirect cost allocation plan.